Scale and Conformal Invariance on (A)dS: Conclusions

 For $D \neq 4$, there is a unique 2-derivative non-gauge-invariant vector theory with non-canonical kinetic terms which is conformal.
 The conformal invariance of this theory is also reflected in the two-point functions of the vector.
 This theory can be diagonalized into a canonical massive vector $\tilde A_\mu$ and massive scalar $\phi$, with the masses $m_{\tilde{A}}^2/H^2={(D-4)(D-2)/ 4}$, $m_\phi^2/H^2 ={D(D-2)/ 4}$.
 The kinetic terms of the vector and scalar have opposite signs in dS and same signs in AdS, but the mass squared of the vector is negative on AdS, so in either case the theory is non-unitary.
 In this diagonalized form, conformal symmetry acts in a way that mixes the two fields.

 For a spin-2 field with the Fierz-Pauli action \eqref{spin2lagegfpe} in $D\geq 3$, the action never has standard conformal symmetry for any mass.
 In the massless case, the correlators of the graviton diverge, but those of the gauge-invariant linearized Weyl tensor $W_{\mu\nu\rho\sigma}$ are finite.
-The Weyl tensor correlators become conformally invariant only for $D=4$, analogously to what was demonstrated in flat space in \cite{Farnsworth:2021zgj}.
+The Weyl tensor correlators become conformally invariant only for $D=4$, analogously to what was demonstrated in flat space in \cite{Farnsworth:2021zgj} (see appendix C of \cite{Benedetti:2023jye} for the spin 3/2 case).

 For a rank 2 symmetric tensor field, although there is no conformal Lagrangian for the usual Fierz-Pauli action, there is one if we allow for non-canonical 2-derivative kinetic terms.
 There is a trace part that decouples and is equivalent to the conformal scalar, and once this is removed there is a unique conformal Lagrangian for a traceless tensor.
 The conformal invariance of this theory is also reflected in the two-point functions of the traceless tensor.
 This theory can be diagonalized into canonical massive actions for a massive spin-2 field $\tilde h_{\mu\nu}$, a massive spin-1 field $A_\mu$, and a massive scalar field $\phi$, with the masses $m^2_{\tilde{h}}/H^2= {D(D-2)/ 4}$, $m_A^2/H^2={(D-4)(D-2)/ 4}$, $m_\phi^2/H^2 ={D(D-2)/ 4}$.
 The kinetic terms of the fields alternate signs in dS and have the same signs in AdS, but the mass squared of the vector and tensor are negative on AdS, so in either case the theory is non-unitary.
 In this diagonalized form, conformal symmetry acts in a way that mixes the three fields.